acm-ndsu/Byte-le-2024/docs/source/visualizer.rst

 Turing Co. respectively.
 The turn counter is in the top center section.

 All information for Church Inc. will be on the left and Turing Co. on the right.
-This includes how much of each ore each team has, their total science points, their Tech Tree and which Techs have been unlocked, and which active abilities are available to use (they will be colored when available).
+This includes how much of each ore each team has, their total science points, which Active Abilities are available to use (they will be colored when available), their Tech Tree, and which Techs have been unlocked.

 Controls